datalad-handbook/book/docs/intro/philosophy.rst

    There is no required central server or service necessary to use DataLad.
 In this way, no central infrastructure needs to be maintained (or paid for).
-   Your own laptop is the perfect place for your DataLad project to live, as is your institution's webserver, or any other common computational infrastructure you might be using.
+   Your own laptop is the perfect place for your DataLad project to live, as is your institution's web server, or any other common computational infrastructure you might be using.

 #.
 Simultaneously, though, DataLad aims to